Astros vs. Athletics Player Props Betting Odds

 Tucker Stats

-- Tucker has nine doubles, seven home runs, 22 walks and 32 RBI (44 total hits).
-He has swiped six bases.
+- Kyle Tucker has nine doubles, seven home runs, 22 walks and 33 RBI (45 total hits).
+He's also stolen six bases.

-- Tucker will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .421 with four doubles, a home run, a walk and seven RBI.
+- Tucker brings a four-game streak with at least one hit into this one.
+In his last five games he is batting .350 with three doubles, a home run, a walk and seven RBI.

 Tucker Recent Games